Skip to main content

 Use the Designer Web UI

 Prefer a visual interface?
-Open http://localhost:8000 in your browser to access the Designer, where you can manage projects, upload datasets, configure models, and test prompts—all without touching the command line.
+Open http://localhost:8000 in your browser to access the Designer—manage projects, upload datasets, configure models, and test prompts without touching the command line.

 See the Designer documentation for details.